Salient (magazine): 2009 Lundy 500

 In July 2009, Salient editor Jackson Wood courted controversy by announcing the "Lundy 500", an event whereby "teams of vehicles ... [would] travel from Petone to Palmerston North as convicted double murderer Mark Lundy did in 2000, before murdering wife Christine and daughter Amber, according to the prosecution at his 2002 trial."
 Participants were tasked with doing the trip in 68 minutes or less, the same time Lundy is argued to have driven the distance.
 Wood argued that the "event was designed to draw attention to some of the inconsistencies in the New Zealand legal system", and emphasised that he wasn't encouraging anyone to break the law.
 However, the proposed event was harshly criticised in the media, and on 2 August, it was announced that the event was to be cancelled.
 Wood apologised to the Lundy family and wrote that: "He acknowledged that their viewpoints were not adequately taken into account before the event was announced on Friday, and that there were other ways for this point to be communicated".

 A similar re-enactment of the travel involved in the Lundy case, dubbed the "Lundy Three Hundy" was proposed in 2013 by Nic Miller.
 It was likewise criticised in the media, with Mathew Grocott writing that "this event should not go ahead and if those involved have any human decency then it won't go ahead."

+2025 sexual assault allegations

+In July 2025, Massey University's Massive Magazine published an exposé against 2025 editor Will Irvine, based on testimonies from six current and former staff members.
+It alleges that in April 2025, Irvine sent out a "manifesto" to his staff in which he confessed to sexually assaulting a female when he was in high school; following the confession, staff sent a joint email calling on him to resign.
+Irvine did not respond to the email, instead telling staff individually that he would not be resigning.

+Four paid staff resigned, and multiple volunteer contributors pulled out of the publication.
+Other staff remained on, but some were critical of Irvine for making them choose between staying in work environment they felt unsafe in versus losing their source of income.

+Irvine resigned on 15 July 2025, a day after the publication of Massive Magazine's exposé.